m2creates/m2creates-site/src/pages/colophon.md

 AlpineJS for the moments that actually need JavaScript.
 Sprinkles, not scaffolding.
 The goal is to see how far static can go before reaching for more — and it keeps going further than expected.

 Static web as a philosophy: less surface area, more control, nothing running that doesn't need to run.
 The constraint is the point.

+~ ~ ~

+This site uses a digital gardening approach to writing, borrowed from a long tradition of personal sites that treat published work as something tended rather than finished.

+Every post carries a growth stage indicating how developed it is.
+Seedlings are fresh observations, loosely held and subject to change.
+Budding posts have an argument forming but not yet complete.
+Evergreen posts are settled enough to stand on, though I still come back to them.
+I cycle through old seedlings.
+Sometimes months later.
+Sometimes years.
+What goes around comes around.

+Some posts also carry an assumed audience declaration at the top — one sentence naming who I'm actually writing for.
+This is a practice I borrowed from Maggie Appleton, who borrowed it from others before her.
+It isn't gatekeeping.
+It's an acknowledgment that writing for everyone at once produces writing that reaches no one.
+Declaring the audience frees me to be specific, and lets readers who aren't that person calibrate before they invest the time.

+Posts are sorted by thread, not by date.
+Chronology is the least interesting thing about an idea.